 How to Find Pain Relief Without Drugs

-Pain can be a debilitating condition, limiting a person’s ability to function effectively in daily life.
-When long lasting, pain symptoms can start to affect a person’s psychological well-being, triggering other conditions, such as depression and anxiety.
+Pain is often a debilitating condition that limits a person’s ability to function effectively in daily life.
+When long lasting pain symptoms start to affect a person’s psychological well-being, it triggers other conditions, such as depression and anxiety.

-According to the AARP, an estimated 100 million Americans live with chronic pain, with 42 million attributing pain symptoms as the cause of sleep loss.
+The U.S. Pain Foundation estimates that over 51.6 million American adults live with chronic pain, with 50-88% of those individuals attributing pain symptoms as the cause of sleep loss.
 For many, drugs provide a quick and easy way to eliminate pain symptoms, which can be beneficial in cases of temporary or short-term pain symptoms.

-For people struggling with recurrent or chronic pain-related conditions, some drugs may actually cause more harm than good.
-Fortunately, drug-free pain remedies do exist, many of which offer effective treatment for both chronic and short-term pain conditions.
+But for folks coping with recurrent or chronic pain-related conditions, some drugs actually cause more harm than good and lead to addiction.
+Fortunately, drug-free pain remedies do exist, many of which offer effective treatment for chronic and short-term pain conditions.

 Types of Pain

-In general, pain symptoms can take one of two forms, somatic or neuropathic, or a combination of the two.
+In general, pain symptoms can be somatic or neuropathic, or a combination of the two.

 Areas of the body affected by somatic type symptoms include: